Pin itThe first course at Palmetto Dunes, and the one that best represents the Jones Sr. philosophy of bold bunkering and strategic risk-reward.

-Robert Trent Jones Sr. opened the first course at Palmetto Dunes in 1969, the same year Pete Dye built Harbour Town at the opposite end of the island.
-The two courses represent markedly different design philosophies, and playing both offers a compressed education in mid-century American golf architecture.
-Where Dye favored tight corridors and small targets, Jones preferred generous fairways with heavily guarded greens, strategic bunkering that penalizes the careless approach, and risk-reward decisions built into par 5s and driveable par 4s.
+The Robert Trent Jones Course is the original Palmetto Dunes layout, opened in 1969 the same year Pete Dye built Harbour Town at the opposite end of the island.
+The two courses represent markedly different design philosophies, and playing both in the same trip offers a compressed education in mid-century American golf architecture.
+Where Dye favoured tight corridors and small targets, Jones preferred generous fairways with heavily guarded greens, strategic bunkering that punishes the careless approach, and risk-reward decisions built into par 5s and driveable par 4s.

-The Jones course plays 6,710 yards from the tips with a rating of 72.6 and a slope of 133.
-Those numbers are moderate by contemporary standards, and the course plays shorter than many of its peers on the island.
+The course plays 6,710 yards from the tips with a rating of 72.6 and a slope of 133.
+Those numbers are moderate, and the layout plays shorter than many of its peers on the island.
 The challenge lies not in length but in the approach game.
-Jones's greens are defended by deep, sculpted bunkers positioned to catch the shot that takes the wrong angle.
+Jones's greens are defended by deep, sculpted bunkers positioned to catch the shot from the wrong angle.
 Miss the green on the bunker side and recovery requires skill.
 Miss it on the safe side and the putt is longer but manageable.
-That calculus repeats across 18 holes and creates a rhythm that rewards thinking golfers.
+That calculus repeats across eighteen holes and creates a rhythm that rewards thinking.

 Hilton Head, South Carolina